How to Soundproof a Townhouse or Condo

 The door is another weak point in a room that airborne noise can easily travel through.
 If the door to your condo opens up to a shared hallway or courtyard you may hear your neighbors when they are out and about.

-The front door is always a solid core door.
-If you need to soundproof a hollow core door, you have to upgrade to solid core.
+The front door is always a solid core door and should be properly sealed.
+If the issue is room-to-room noise inside the condo, then the hollow core doors will need to be upgraded to solid ones.
 Hollow core doors are not effective at all at blocking noise, because they are too lightweight to be an effective barrier.

-If you have a solid core door but need more noise reduction, install our Sound Lock Door Seal kit.
+If you have a solid core door but need more noise reduction, install our Sound Lock Soundproof Door Seals.
 This adjustable kit is installed on the perimeter of the door and seals up the gaps between the door and the frame as well as to floor below, increasing the STC rating of a door by up to 20 points.

 Know the Building Regulations